-- (a) For Attendance of Witnesses.
-(1) A subpoena for the attendance of a witness to testify before a court not of record may be issued by the judge, clerk, magistrate, attorney for the Commonwealth or by the attorney for the accused. - (2) A subpoena for the attendance of a witness to testify before a circuit court or a grand jury may be issued by the clerk or attorney for the Commonwealth and, for the attendance of a witness to testify before a circuit court, by the attorney for the accused as well. - (3) A subpoena must (i) be directed to an appropriate officer or officers, (ii) name the witness to be summoned, (iii) state the name of the court and the title, if any, of the proceeding, (iv) command the officer to summon the witness to appear at the time and place specified in the subpoena for the purpose of giving testimony, and (v) state on whose application the subpoena was issued. - (4) No subpoena or subpoena duces tecum may be issued in any criminal case or proceeding, including any proceeding before any grand jury, which is (i) directed to a member of the bar of this Commonwealth or any other jurisdiction, and (ii) compels production or testimony concerning any present or former client of the member of the bar, unless the subpoena request has been approved in all specifics, in advance, by a judge of the circuit court wherein the subpoena is requested after reasonable notice to the attorney who is the subject of the proposed subpoena.
+(a) For Attendance of Witnesses.
+A subpoena for the attendance of a witness to testify before a court not of record shallmay be issued by the judge, clerk, magistrate, Commonwealth's Attorney or by the attorney for the defendant.
+A subpoena for the attendance of a witness to testify before a circuit court or a grand jury shallmay be issued by the clerk or Commonwealth's Attorney and, for the attendance of a witness to testify before a circuit court, by the attorney for the defendant as well.
+The subpoena shallmust (i) be directed to an appropriate officer or officers, (ii) name the witness to be summoned, (iii) state the name of the court and the title, if any, of the proceeding, (iv) command the officer to summon the witness to appear at the time and place specified in the subpoena for the purpose of giving testimony, and (v) state on whose application the subpoena was issued.

+No subpoena or subpoena duces tecum shallmay be issued in any criminal case or proceeding, including any proceeding before any grand jury, which subpoena or subpoena duces tecum is (i) directed to a member of the bar of this Commonwealth or any other jurisdiction, and (ii) compels production or testimony concerning any present or former client of the member of the bar, unless the subpoena request has been approved in all specifics, in advance, by a judge of the circuit court wherein the subpoena is requested after reasonable notice to the attorney who is the subject of the proposed subpoena.
 The proceedings for approval may be conducted in camera, in the judge's discretion, and the judge may seal such proceedings.
-Such subpoena request must be made by the attorney for the Commonwealth for the jurisdiction involved, either on motion of the attorney for the Commonwealth or upon request to the attorney for the Commonwealth by the foreman of any grand jury.
-An accused may also initiate such a subpoena request.
+Such subpoena request shallmust be made by the Commonwealth's attorney for the jurisdiction involved, either on motion of the Commonwealth's attorney or upon request to the Commonwealth's attorney by the foreman of any grand jury.